 The cost of your own car insurance all depends on your risk factor.
-An insurer decides how much risk you could be.
+An insurer decides how much risk you could be at.
 So for example; how likely you are to have an accident.

-If you are a new driver or a young person then they may deem you a risk factor as you have less experience then other people on the road.
+If you are a new driver or a young person then they may deem you a risk factor as you have less experience than other people on the road.

 That said, if you have had a few accidents and you’ve had to claim then you may again be deemed a risk.

-You have no control over how much risk an insurance company thinks you are.
+You have no control over how much risk a car insurance company thinks you are.
 They base it on a range of factors that only they know.
-You must tell the truth though as lying on your policy can make it invalid.
+You must tell the truth though as lying about your policy can make it invalid.